michael105/rinit/README.md

 work in progress, not finished.

-Documentation needs to be written, the init scripts are subject to changes.
+Documentation needs to be (re)written, the init scripts are subject to changes.